sangdeepganvir/Inventory-Database-system/README.md

 Your system should exhibit robustness in handling client request.
 Additionally, consider error handling in both the server procedures and client commands.

+How to Run :
+To run the single client systems, open two terminals and compile using g++ std=c++11 filename.cpp -o filename